poseidon-framework/poseidon-framework.github.io/trident_guide_archive/trident_guide_1.7.0.0_to_2.0.0.0.md

 - *NoLog*: Hides all messages.
 - *SimpleLog*: Plain and simple output.
 - *DefaultLog*: Adds the severity indicators (log levels) `Info`, `Warning` and `Error` before each message.
 This is the default setting.
-- *NoWarnLog*: As DefaultLog, but omits messages on the `Warning` log level.
 - *ServerLog*: Additionally adds timestamps before each message.
 - *VerboseLog*: Shows not just messages on the log levels `Info`, `Warning` and `Error` like the other modes, but also on the more verbose level `Debug`.
 Use this mostly relevant for debugging.

 `--debug` is short for `--logMode VerboseLog` to activate this important log level more easily.
-And `--noWarn` is short for `--logMode NoWarnLog`.

 ### Package duplicates and versions